Learning & Tutorials

 Social Media Management

-Tailwind – Right now Tailwind only supports Instagram and Pinterest, but if you are predominantly active on these two platforms (like I am) then this is an incredibly useful tool for organising and scheduling your content.
-I use it to pre-build my Instagram wall so I can get a consistent look and feel, and to schedule Pinterest posts.
-There are handy tools that help you post at the optimal times and even more functionality with a subscription (although the free version is great too!).
+Tailwind – My go-to tool for social media scheduling.
+Currently Tailwind supports Instagram, Facebook and Pinterest, and if you’re predominantly active on these platforms (like I am) then this is an incredibly useful tool for organising and scheduling your content.
+I use it to pre-build my Instagram grid and set up Pinterest posts in advance so I can get on with creating new art.
+It’s such a massive time saver!
+Tailwind also offers handy tools that help you post at optimal times and save hashtag clusters which you can easily put into your posts with just one click.

 Later – Plan and schedule your Instagram, Facebook, Twitter and Pinterest activity.
 I have used Later in the past and always found it to be a useful visual tool for planning out my feeds and posts.